global-trade-alert/docs/.api/data.md

 ## Pagination

-The Data endpoints allows to return a maximum of 1000 entries per request.
-Use the limit and offset parameters to paginate through the output.
+The Data endpoint allows to return a maximum of 1000 entries per request.
+Use the `limit` and `offset` parameters to paginate through the output.

-I.e. to get the first 1000 entries, set the limit to 1000 and the offset to 0.
-To get the next 1000 entries, set the limit to 1000 and the offset to 1000, and so forth.
+I.e. to get the first 1000 entries, set the `limit` to 1000 and the `offset` to 0.
+To get the next 1000 entries, set the `limit` to 1000 and the `offset` to 1000, and so forth.

 No entries are returned if the offset is higher than the total number of entries matching the request filters.